 Quick and Easy Divorce in Madison

 To get a cheap divorce in Madison, the two of you must be in agreement.
 Our Madison divorce lawyers charge $290.00 for uncontested divorces without minor children of the marriage and $390.00 with minor children.
 This does not include an additional filing fee that each county charges to file your case.
 In Madison County the filing fee is about $337.00 and in Limestone County the filing fee is about $240.00, both of which include a small convenience fee for filing online.

 Once you get us the questionnaire and pay the attorney fees our local Madison divorce lawyer will prepare your documents in compliance with the local requirements of your county.
 For this fee you will have unlimited phone and email access to the attorney who can answer your questions and provide counsel concerning your case.
 After you get the documents then you and your spouse just get them properly signed and executed and return them to our office with the filing fee to file your case.

 Upon receipt of your paperwork signed and executed by both of you, our office will file your divorce case.
 About thirty days after it is filed the judge can sign your divorce decree.
 Once the decree is entered it is usually emailed to us (and sometimes mailed out as well) and there is usually no need to go to court.
-If you have any questions about the uncontested divorce process just give us a call at (256) 945-0502.
+If you have any questions about the uncontested divorce process just give us a call today.